-GAGOHS - Gr GAGOHS - Grantee Project Number: M12BDAT-2025-GA-01-29 Digital Alerting, Second ds Save Lives Project Name & Description Deploy and implement a pilot program to prevent death and injury from crashes involving motor vehicles striking other vehicles, first responders, and individuals stopped at the roadside\ utilizing digital technology.
-Countermeasure Strategy Communication and Outreach: Supporting Enforcement Enforcement of Move-Over Law through Driver Assistance Technology Organization Type State Funding Source Amount P & A Promised Project Information BIL 405h M12BDAT \$40,920.00 No No Eligible Use of Funds death and injury from crashes involving motor vehicles striking other vehicles, first
+GAGOHS - Gr GAGOHS - Grantee M12BDAT-2025-GA-01-29 Digital Alerting, Seconds Save Lives Project Name & Description Deploy and implement a pilot program to prevent death and injury from crashes involving motor vehicles striking other vehicles, first responders, and individuals stopped at the roadside\ utilizing digital technology.
+Countermeasure Strategy Communication and Outreach: Supporting Enforcement Enforcement of Move-Over Law through Driver Assistance Technology Organization Type State Funding Source Amount P & A Promised Project Information BIL 405h M12BDAT \$40,920.00 No No Eligible Use of Funds Funds will be used to implement a pilot program that uses digital technology to prevent death and injury from crashes involving motor vehicles striking other vehicles, first responders, and individuals stopped at the roadside.